 Springs support regionally distinct ecosystems that are important to the character and quality of the larger river system.
-Additionally, springs often have cultural, recreational, and historical significance.
-Springs are direct links to underlying aquifers and are vulnerable to the effects of nutrient applications within groundwater contribution areas, as well as sedimentation and NPS pollution from land use and activities proximate to the springs.
+Additionally, springs often have recreational and historical significance.
+They provide direct linkages to underlying aquifers and are vulnerable to the effects of nutrient applications within groundwater contribution areas, as well as sedimentation and NPS pollution from land use and activities proximate to the springs.
 Nitrate has been identified as the primary pollutant affecting Jackson Blue Spring.
 Among restoration activities are implementing enhanced agricultural BMPs, connection of residences and other facilities to central sewer service, deployment of advanced onsite treatment systems, and implementation of BMPs to treat stormwater runoff and restore spring bank habitats.